ggMartinez/terraform-module-esxi-vm/README.md

  - memSize(default to 1024, RAM must be specified in MB (go f*ck with MiB fancyness...)
  - powerOn (default to "on")
  - userData (default to some stupid hardcoded word)
+ - vmStaticAddress (default to "false", not boolean but string)
+ - vmIpAddress (only processed if enabled Static Address)
+ - vmNetmask (defaults to "255.255.255.0")
+ - vmDefaultGW (defaults to "192.168.1.1")
+ - vmDNS1 (defaults to "8.8.8.8")
+ - vmDNS2 (defaults to "8.8.4.4")
+ - vmUsername
+ - vmSSHKey

 ## Outputs
 The output is pretty bare.
 Just outputs the basic info from the created VM.